dmhernandez2525/DRY_Dry/src/docs/contributing/setup.md

 In this guide, we'll walk through how to get started with DRY development.

+### CLI

+Checkout the cli if you want to generate a component now.
+[CLI](cli.md)

 ## Setup

-First, we need to clone the Azure repo to your computer.Go to the Azure dry repo page[Dry Repo](https://dev.azure.com/Comfort-Order/DRY/_git/Dry) and click `clone` in the top right corner, then click the `Generate Git Credentials` button and copy the key
+First, we need to clone the Azure repo to your computer.
+Go to the Azure dry repo page[Dry Repo](https://dev.azure.com/Comfort-Order/DRY/_git/Dry) and click `clone` in the top right corner, then click the `Generate Git Credentials` button and copy the key

 Open up your terminal, and run this command in the directory of your choice: